Jeremy Lefroy

 Jeremy John Elton Lefroy (born 30 May 1959) is a British Conservative Party politician.
 He was first elected as the Member of Parliament for the Stafford constituency in the 2010 general election and was re-elected in 2015 and 2017 before standing down ahead of the 2019 general election.

+He was elected as a Newcastle-under-Lyme Borough Councillor in May 2026.

 Early life and education

 Lefroy was born on 30 May 1959 in London, England.
 He was educated at Highgate School, an independent school in Highgate in North London.
 He studied at King's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1980: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1984.

 Business career

 Lefroy lived and worked in the coffee industry in Tanzania between 1989 and 2000.
 He is a qualified chartered accountant.

 He also founded and runs Equity for Africa, a charitable trust which seeks to alleviate poverty in a self-sustaining way by creating jobs through investing in small and medium-sized enterprises (SMEs) in Africa.